Kernix13/beginner-git-commands/BEGINNER_GIT.md

 git commit -am "Commit message"
 ```

 Also, try not to make changes to any files on GitHub.
 If you do, you need to run either `git pull` or `git fetch`.
 The only time you may need to create a file on GitHub is adding a LICENSE file.
-See the INTERMEDIATE_GIT.md file for details on t hose commands.
+See the INTERMEDIATE_GIT.md file for details on those commands.

 <!-- Add notes on the following maybe: git log --oneline, git diff, clear -->